-The mission of the UALR Behavioral Intervention Team (UBIT) is to provide a proactive and supportive approach in the identification and intervention of problematic behavior that raises concerns within the university community.
-UBIT, composed of members of the UALR community, assesses reports of concerning behavior and determines appropriate interventions, referrals, and strategies.
-Please note, UBIT works independently of and is not directly connected to the UALR student disciplinary or university threat assessment processes.
+The mission of the Behavioral Intervention Team (BIT) is to provide a proactive and supportive approach in the identification and intervention of problematic behavior that raises concerns within the university community.
+BIT, composed of members of the UA Little Rock community, assesses reports of concerning behavior and determines appropriate interventions, referrals, and strategies.
+Please note, BIT works independently of and is not directly connected to the UA Little Rock student disciplinary or university threat assessment processes.

-As you interact with members of the university community, you may become aware of or observe students who display behavior that is of concern, which includes threats to self or others, intimidating actions, changes in student’s appearance and attitude, etc. To refer a distressed student, complete and submit to the University Behavioral Intervention Team (UBIT) Report Form.
+As you interact with members of the university community, you may become aware of or observe students who display behavior that is of concern, which includes threats to self or others, intimidating actions, changes in student’s appearance and attitude, etc. To refer a distressed student, complete and submit to the Behavioral Intervention Team Report Form.
 The effectiveness of this process hinges on your commitment to reporting concerns.
-The complete Policy and Procedures page can be found HERE.

-For additional information, please contact Richard Harper, assistant dean of students, at 501.569.3328, email firstname.lastname@example.org, or visit our office located in the Donaghey Student Center Room 215.
+For additional information, please contact 501-916-3328, email firstname.lastname@example.org, or visit our office located in the Donaghey Student Center Room 215.

 Richard E. Harper, II

 Associate Dean of Students/BIT Chairperson